ecobee4 vs. Nest: Which smart thermostat should you buy?

 The Nest Learning Thermostat is compatible with Alexa and The Google Assistant, meaning you can use other devices that feature Alexa and The Google Assistant to control the Nest.
 In theory, that also means you could control a Nest Learning Thermostat with an ecobee4 thermostat. 😂

-ecobee3 is our favorite smart thermostat
+ecobee4 is our favorite smart thermostat

-It's worth noting the current-generation ecobee3 is iMore's pick for best smart thermostat.
+It's worth noting the ecobee4 is iMore's pick for best smart thermostat.
 You can read our review right here:

-We'll be reviewing the ecobee4 as soon as we can get our hands on it but knowing it packs in the same great features as the ecobee3 plus the Alexa Voice Service, it's likely to remain our pick for the best smart thermostat.
+ecobee4 one-ups other smart Wi-Fi-equipped thermostats by including remote sensors.
+They allow you to not only measure the temperature of the room or hallway where the thermostat is installed but also any other room as well.
+As such, you get more granular control and better comfort and energy efficiency in your house.
+With the new Alexa-enabled ecobee4, you get all the magic of the HomeKit-enabled ecobee3 and built-in Alexa voice control.
+Even better, thanks to the built-in speaker and microphone setup, Alexa is just as powerful on the ecobee4 as it is on Amazon's Echo products.
+With HomeKit compatibility, you also get full support for Siri control, including the ability to change temperature with your voice and trigger more complex actions with scenes, using your iPhone, iPad, or Apple Watch.

 In summary